billythemusical/recode-fa22/modules/module-6/developing-locally.md

 # Think Globally, Develop Locally

 At some point in your coding journey, you may get the itch to develop some type of application that has a life of its own, beyond just a single sketch or web page.
-Perhaps that application enables you to collect and store user data in a database, or maybe you want to protect access to the app behind a login page, or maybe you want the app to complete some daily or hourly task...
-Whatever the case may be, learning how to use Node.js will be a handy skill to posses.
+Perhaps that application enables you to collect and store user data in a database, or maybe you want to protect access to the app behind a login page, or maybe you want the app to complete some daily or hourly task like send an email or text...
+Whatever the case may be, learning Node.js will be a handy skill to posses.

 *But first...*

 ### The Command Line Interface

-Since Node.js doesn't use a browser, you have to first get familiar with using the Command Line Interface, aka 'the command line.'
-Think of it as a GUI for executing the Node programs you write, but it can do many other things which we will talk a bit about first.

-On a Mac, the command line is accessed from the Terminal app, which is usually found in the Applications folder.
-When you open it, you will see the command prompt which may look something like this:
+Since Node.js doesn't use a traditional GUI like the web browser, you have to first get familiar with using the Command Line Interface, aka 'the command line.'
+On a Mac, the command line is accessed from the Terminal app, which can be found in the Applications folder.
+When you open it, you will see the command prompt which may look something like this `<computer name>: ~ <user name> $ █

 ![A command prompt on the MacOS's Terminal app.](./images/the-command-prompt.jpeg)